MasterKale/django-cra-helper/README.md

 When all is said and done, React components should now render and be viewable in both the CRA liveserver and when served via Django.
 Here's an example of a slightly-modified CRA `App` component displayed in CRA (left) and Django (right):

 ![Comparison Shot](./side_by_side.png)

-## TODO

-* ~~Figure out how to get Django to auto-reload when the CRA liveserver reloads after code is updated.~~
-  * Supported as of v1.2.0